PeterAustria/node-red-contrib-ta-cmi/README.md

 The **C**ontrol and **M**onitoring **I**nterface (**C.M.I.**) is an interface for convenient system monitoring, remote control and data logging of all controllers with DL or CAN bus form [Technische Alternative RT GmbH, Austria]("https://www.ta.co.at/en/" "Webpage of Technische Alternative RT GmbH").

 This node can be configured to query the [C.M.I.]("https://www.ta.co.at/en/x2-operation-interfaces/cmi/" "C.M.I. product page") at configurable intervals and provide any value from any node at its output.
 So it is easy to access, display and visualize Data that is coming from e.g. the [UVR16x2 programmable universal controler]("https://www.ta.co.at/en/x2-freely-programmable-controllers/uvr16x2/" "UVR16x2 product page") UVR16x2 programmable universal controler</a> with node-red.
-This node is multilingual (currently German and Englisch) depending on the system language of node-red.
+This node is multilingual (currently German and Englisch) depending on the selected system language of node-red.

 ## Quick Start